craiggrummitt/DateHelper/README.md

 var isSameDay = now.compare(.isSameDay(as: date))
 var isToday = now.compare(.isToday)
 ```
-The DateComparisonType enum can compare the date to a predetermined date, period or a custom date in a tupple. i.e. isLater(thanDate:Date)
+The DateComparisonType enum can compare the date to a predetermined date, period or a custom date in a tuple. i.e. isLater(thanDate:Date)

 ```Swift
 // Days